JoseMorenoJ/RD/README.md

 The game is fun.

 ## Contents
 The game main part is designed but only as a win32/terminal application.
 It doesn't get any input from the player.
 It generates random objects in the road and random colissions with them.
-It stops when the health of the car is below zero.
+It stops when the health points of the car are below zero.

-# The running-version branch
-This is about making a working version after the course finished.
-Before we add the HUB changes.
-It is branched from the HUB_mods branch after we merged it to master.
-So it should be as if we have done the branch from master.

-# The edit_README branch
-We will use this branch to quick editing and formating to the README.md file and to everything that is related with the appearence of the GitHub repository.
+## Last updates
+After we added the HUB class to print the screen, we managed to break the collisions.
+No object was colliding anymore.
+No it is fixed.

+## Future updates
+  - I want to consider to modify the ObjectPool class as this [ObjectPool](http://www.gameprogrammingpatterns.com/object-pool.html) pattern.
+  - Next thing to consider would be to add a position to the Game Objects and erase the random crashes.
+  - For a far future, add the graphics and stop using the comand window.
+That will require more thinking than this.
+  - Also for a far future, applygin the [Lightweight](http://www.gameprogrammingpatterns.com/flyweight.html) pattern to the ObjectPool.